The 2019 NFL Season is just around the corner & we have some early predictions to pad your pockets.

 Let’s start at the top with the reigning Super Bowl champions, the New England Patriots.
 For the third year in a row and the sixth time in the Tom Brady/Bill Belichick era, the Patriots won it all.
 Coming off an 11-win regular season in 2018, they are predicted to again win 11 games this upcoming year.
 Generally speaking, it’s not a good value to bet on to favorites when wagering on futures, especially when it comes to the Patriots.
 The under for the reigning champs comes in at a very healthy +130, a great bet for them to win 11 or less games in 2019.

-Next up we swing the pendulum toward the opposite end of things and will look at a team who drastically underperformed last season.
-Yet I have high hopes for them 2019.
+Next up we swing the pendulum toward the opposite end of things and will look at a NFL team who drastically underperformed last season, but our prediction is of better times in the 2019 season.
 The Jacksonville Jaguars are looking to rebound after a highly disappointing effort in 2018.
 In a bold move after that letdown, they have brought in Nick Foles to man the ship and give their defense a chance stay off the field a bit more.
 There is little doubt that Foles will make the Jags a stronger team as they look to better their 4th place finish in the AFC South after going 5-11.
 He has shown to be unshakable after being tossed into 2 Super Bowls while serving as a backup QB, 1 title and an MVP trophy later and he will finally get a chance to start again in the NFL.
 I think he has a lot to prove, the talent to excel and an offense full of weapons.
 Their win total is set at 8 right now, and surprisingly the under is favored at –130 with the over 8 +110.
 I love this line, these odds and this team.
 I’ll be betting the over with confidence, and so should you.

 Will the Patriots Win The Super Bowl….Again?